angarsky/diveintopython/learn/classes/object_instantiation.md

 ### How to Instantiate a Python Class

-To instantiate a class in Python, we create an object of the class, which will call the constructor method.
+Let's see how to instantiate a class in Python.
+To do it, we need to create an object of the class, which will call the constructor method.
 Here's an example of a simple class and how to instantiate an object of that class.

 ```python
 class Recipe: